Portulacaria namaquensis: Distribution

 The natural habitat of this species extends along the Orange River valley, along the border between Namibia and South Africa.
 It has also been recorded near the coast slightly further north in Namibia.

+Cultivation

-This is an extremely arid, winter-rainfall area.
+Its native habitat is an extremely arid, winter-rainfall area.
 In cultivation, it requires extremely well-drained soil, and is usually grown grafted onto a root-stock of the more resilient Portulacaria afra.